IMM 5257 Schedule 1 Explained (IEC Canada)

 • provides a deadline by which you have to submit the document.

-Important rules about the IMM 5257 SCH1 form:
+Important information about the IMM 5257 SCH1 form:

 • The form must be the most recent form.

-• It must be downloaded via the link in the letter or from the official canada.ca homepage.
+• Always use the link in your letter or download the form from the official canada.ca website.

 • Since the location of forms is constantly changing, enter IMM5257 Schedule 1 in Google.